Lizzie Borden: Depictions

 Lizzie: The Musical premiered in 2009, with book by Tim Maner, music by Steven Cheslik-deMeyer and Alan Stevens Hewitt, and lyrics by Cheslik-deMeyer and Maner.
 The musical had its origins in a 1990 song cycle, and focuses on a secret romance between Borden and her neighbour, Alice, as well as her abuse at home.

 Lifetime produced Lizzie Borden Took an Ax (2014), a speculative television film with Christina Ricci portraying Borden, which was followed by The Lizzie Borden Chronicles (2015)—a limited series and a sequel to the television film, which presents a fictionalized account of Borden's life after the trial.
 A feature film, Lizzie (2018), with Chloë Sevigny as Borden and Kristen Stewart as Bridget Sullivan, depicts a lesbian tryst between Borden and Sullivan, which leads to the murders.

-The events of the murders and the trial, with actors portraying the people who were involved in them, have been reenacted on a number of documentary programs.
+The events of the murders and the trial have been reenacted on a number of documentary programs.
 In 1936, the radio program Unsolved Mysteries broadcast a 15-minute dramatization titled "The Lizzie Borden Case", which presented a possible scenario in which the murders were committed during a botched robbery attempt by a tramp, who then escaped.
 Television recreations have included episodes of Biography, Second Verdict, History's Mysteries, Case Reopened (1999), and Mysteries Decoded (2019).
 The Lizzie Borden case was partly dramatized on an episode of the 2022 BBC Radio podcast series Lucy Worsley's Lady Killers.

-Borden will be the focus of the fourth season of the true crime anthology series Monster, created by Ryan Murphy and Ian Brennan for Netflix.
-Ella Beatty has been cast in the role of Lizzie Borden.

 Lizzy Borden, an American heavy metal band, is named after her.
-The American film director Lizzie Borden also took her name from the historical figure.
+Additionally, the American thrash metal band Flotsam and Jetsam recorded the song "She Took an Axe" for their 1986 debut album, Doomsday for the Deceiver.
+Co-written by future Metallica bassist Jason Newsted, the track features a narrative retelling of the Fall River murders and directly incorporates the traditional folk rhyme into its bridge and chorus.The American film director Lizzie Borden also took her name from the historical figure.

+Borden is the focus of the fourth season of the true crime anthology series Monster, created by Ryan Murphy and Ian Brennan for Netflix, with Ella Beatty cast in the role of Lizzie Borden, which began streaming on Netflix on September 17, 2026.